Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Introduction

 The entanglement entropy has proven to be one of the useful measures for characterizing many-body localization (MBL) \cite{MBL1,MBL2} both in its static \cite{Nayak,MBLent5,area_law2,MBLent1,MBLent2} and dynamical properties.\cite{log3,BPM,Abanin_log,Trans1,Trans2,Trans3} The MBL phase appears quite generically; i.e., both in theories\cite{MBL3,MBL4,MBL5} and in experiments\cite{MBL6,MBL7,MBL8,MBL9,MBL10}, in disordered (interacting) many-body systems, constituting a counterexample to the eigenstate thermalization hypothesis (ETH),\cite{ETH1,ETH2,ETH3} the quantum mechanical version of ergodicity.
 Disorder tends to localize the wave function; cf. Anderson localization in the non-interacting limit, while here in an interacting system the so-called quasi local integrals of motion (LIOMs) \cite{LIOM1,LIOM2} play the roles of localized wave functions in an Anderson insulator.
 Anderson localization\cite{AndersonL} occurs in real space, while MBL manifests in Fock space\cite{FockLB,FockLL1,FockLL2,FockLO} due to the emergence of LIOMs.
 Many-body wave functions in the MBL phase take the form of a simple product in the basis of LIOMs,\cite{LIOM1,FockLO} leading to a strong suppression of entanglement entropy; i.e., the area-law behavior, \cite{Nayak,MBLent5,area_law2} manifesting a sharp contrast to the standard (ergodic) volume law in the ETH phase.

-In addition to such a volume-to-area law crossover at the ETH-MBL transition, the entanglement entropy also shows a unique dynamics in the MBL phase; \cite{log3,BPM,Abanin_log} in the quench dynamics the entanglement entropy stays constant on average after an initial growth in the non-interacting case, [see e.g., Fig. \ref{fig_EE_V0}, panel (a)] while in the MBL phase, it shows a peculiarly slow (typically logarithmic in time) but unbounded growth in the MBL phase (case of $V\neq 0$), reflecting the fact the wave functions (LIOMs) are exponentially localized but the information can still flow; \cite{Abanin_log,Huse_FMBL} [see e.g., Fig. \ref{fig_EE_V}, panel (a)].
+In addition to such a volume-to-area law crossover at the ETH-MBL transition, the entanglement entropy also shows a unique dynamics in the MBL phase; \cite{log3,BPM,Abanin_log} in the quench dynamics the entanglement entropy stays constant on average after an initial growth in the non-interacting case, [see e.g., Fig. \ref{fig_EE_V0}, panel (i-a)] while in the MBL phase, it shows a peculiarly slow (typically logarithmic in time) but unbounded growth in the MBL phase (case of $V\neq 0$), reflecting the fact the wave functions (LIOMs) are exponentially localized but the information can still flow; \cite{Abanin_log,Huse_FMBL} [see e.g., Fig. \ref{fig_EE_V}, panel (i-a)].
 The initial growth is mainly due to the increase of the number entropy $S_{\rm num}$, while the subsequent logarithmic growth stems the configuration entropy $S_{\rm conf}$ [see Eqs. (\ref{S_num}) and (\ref{S_conf}) for definitions of $S_{\rm num}$ and $S_{\rm conf}$; cf. Sec. \ref{S_numconf} for details].
-Physically, the increase of $S_{\rm num}$ is due to diffusion, while dephasing also contributes to the increase of $S_{\rm conf}$.
-Diffusion is essentially a semi-classical process involving at most the amplitude of the wave function.
-On contrary, dephasing is purely a quantum mechanical phenomenon associated with the phase of the wave function; to be more specific dephasing occurs only in interacting many-body systems.
-Thus, $S_{\rm num}$ is local, while $S_{\rm conf}$ is non-local in real space.
-Thus, the entanglement entropy $S_{\rm tot}=S_{\rm num}+S_{\rm conf}$ measures both (i) the relaxation of the initial state due to diffusion, and (ii) the growth of quantum correlation in the process of dephasing.
+Physically, the increase of $S_{\rm num}$ is due to spreading of the wave packet, while dephasing also contributes to the increase of $S_{\rm conf}$.
+In spreading of the wave packet the focus is on the amplitude of the wave function, while in dephasing it is on the phase of the wave function.
+To be precise, dephasing occurs only in interacting many-body systems.
+Also, $S_{\rm num}$ is local, while $S_{\rm conf}$ is non-local in real space.
+Thus, the entanglement entropy $S_{\rm tot}=S_{\rm num}+S_{\rm conf}$ measures both (i) the relaxation of the initial state due to wave packet spreading, and (ii) the growth of quantum correlation in the process of dephasing.